-- Avoid food or fluid intake – Patients must avoid eating or drinking as indicated by the surgeon or anesthesiologist based on the timing of your surgery.
+- Avoid food or fluid intake – Patients must avoid eating or drinking hours before the surgery or as indicated by the surgeon or anesthesiologist.

-Following your surgeon’s advice will help you prepare for surgery and ensure optimal results from your closed rhinoplasty.
+When in doubt, follow your surgeon’s advice to prepare for surgery and ensure optimal results from your closed rhinoplasty.

 What to do after surgery

-Once surgery is complete, the patient must take measures to ensure proper healing:
+Once scarless nose surgery is complete, the patient must take measures to ensure proper healing:

 - Don’t drive after surgery – For your immediate safety, make arrangements to have someone take you home following the procedure while you wait for the anesthesia to wear off.
 You must have someone take care of you for 24 hours.

 - Don’t blow your nose – If there is blockage or drainage in your nose, you may gently sniff up, swallow or spit out any contents but do not blow your nose and try to clean the inside of your nose itself.
 If you must sneeze, try sneezing with an open mouth to help minimize any disturbance in the nose while it heals.

 - Stick to a soft diet – Patients are generally advised to stick to cool and bland foods like plain crackers within the first 24 hours following a closed rhinoplasty.
 They are also advised to stick with soft foods like soup, oatmeal, mashed potatoes, or smoothies within the first few days of surgery while avoiding hot or spicy meals and beverages during this time.

 - Avoid heavy or strenuous activities – While recovering from surgery, avoid demanding physical activities like heavy lifting, strenuous exercise, or contact sports for at least six weeks to protect the surgical site and ensure that it heals properly.